AceLewis/spintax/README.md

 # spintax
 A module for parsing spintax, unlike any other modules this allows the user to escape the special characters used.

+# How to Install

+Install by downloading the folder or cloning the repository and running:

+    python setup.py install

 # What is spintax
 Spintax also known as spin syntax is a way to generate strings that are unique but have the same or simmilar meaning, this can be used in chat bots to reply with pre created response and not have the responses be all the same.